isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 Per ulteriori informazioni sulle riunioni di Skype for business online, vedere [iniziare a usare Skype for business per le riunioni in chat e online](https://support.office.com/article/cc05afa6-1894-4a82-9dd9-6222061f50fd).

 > [!IMPORTANT]
-> Le funzionalità Skype for Business audio e video tra più partecipanti potrebbero non essere disponibili in alcune nazioni a causa di restrizioni normative.
-Per ulteriori informazioni, vedere [Informazioni sulle restrizioni di licenza](https://go.microsoft.com/fwlink/?LinkId=278963).
+> Multiparty Skype for Business audio and video capabilities might not be available in certain countries due to regulatory restrictions.
+For details, see [About license restrictions](https://go.microsoft.com/fwlink/?LinkId=278963).

 ## <a name="security-and-archiving"></a>Sicurezza e archiviazione

 Il traffico Microsoft (sia di segnale che di traffico multimediale) viene crittografato utilizzando il protocollo TLS (Transport Layer Security).
 Chiunque intercetti una comunicazione vede solo testo crittografato.
 Ad esempio, se un utente accede alle funzioni di messaggistica istantanea, chiamata e presentazione di Skype for Business Online mentre utilizza una rete Wi-Fi pubblica (ad esempio in un aeroporto), le sue comunicazioni vengono crittografate per proteggerle dalle potenziali intercettazioni tramite "sniffer" di rete.

-Skype for Business fornisce le funzionalità di archiviazione dei messaggi istantanei peer-to-peer e con più partecipanti, nonché le attività di caricamento dei contenuti nelle riunioni.
-La capacità di archiviazione richiede Exchange ed è controllata dall'attributo di conservazione in locale della cassetta postale Exchange dell'utente, che archivia i contenuti di posta elettronica e Skype for Business.
+Skype for Business provides archiving of peer-to-peer instant messages, multiparty instant messages, and content upload activities in meetings.
+The archiving capability requires Exchange and is controlled by the user's Exchange mailbox In-Place Hold attribute, which archives both email and Skype for Business contents.

-Tutta l'archiviazione in Skype for Business viene considerata "archiviazione a livello dell'utente" perché consente di abilitare o disabilitare l'archiviazione per uno o più utenti o gruppi di utenti specifici, creando, configurando e applicando criteri di archiviazione a livello di utente per tali utenti.
-Nell'interfaccia di amministrazione di Skype for Business non è disponibile un controllo diretto sulle impostazioni di archiviazione.
+All archiving in Skype for Business is considered "user-level archiving" because you enable or disable it for one or more specific users or groups of users by creating, configuring, and applying a user-level archiving policy for those users.
+There is no direct control of archiving settings from within the Skype for Business admin center.

 ## <a name="exchange-and-sharepoint-interoperability"></a>Interoperabilità tra Exchange e SharePoint

-Skype for Business Online include foto ad alta definizione, aggiornamenti sullo stato di presenza basati sulle informazioni raccolte da calendario di Exchange, un archivio unificato dei contatti, funzionalità di archiviazione, messaggi di tipo "fuori sede" in Skype for Business, stato di presenza e comunicazioni immediate in Outlook.
-Questa interoperabilità richiede che il client Skype for Business sia in esecuzione desktop dell'utente.
+Skype for Business Online includes high definition pictures, presence status updates based on Exchange calendar information, unified contact store, archiving, out-of-office messages in Skype for Business, and presence status and click-to-communicate in Outlook.
+This interoperability requires running the Skype for Business client on the user's desktop.

 In alcuni piani di sottoscrizione, Skype for Business può integrarsi con la messaggistica unificata di Exchange Online per: